-In 2005, the Company signed an agreement modifying the terms of the acquisition of a 100 percent interest in the Volta Grande Property located in the Pará State, approximately 65 kilometres southeast of the city of Altamira in northern Brazil (the "Volta Grande Property").
+In 2005, the Company signed an agreement modifying the terms of the acquisition of a 100 percent interest in the PVG located in the Pará State, approximately 49 kilometers southeast of the city of Altamira in northern Brazil.
 Under the original terms of the contract signed in 2004, the Company was to pay to the vendor US\$3 million over four years.
 Under the modified agreement the Company agreed to pay to the vendor a total of US\$600,000 which was paid in 2006.
 The transfer of title to the Volta Grande Property occurred following the arrangements with CPRM, whereby the Company has committed to pay CPRM R\$3,740,000 if a mineable deposit is defined on the Volta Grande Property.
 Payments would begin two years following production and could be paid over ten years on a quarterly basis.
 As security, the Company had purchased a term deposit of R\$3,740,000.